 Find everything in this Bazaar

-The great Kerman bazaar starts from the Arg square and ends with the Moshtaqiye Square.
+The great Kerman Bazaar as a Historical Tourist Attraction starts from the Arg square and ends with the Moshtaqiye Square.
 Each part of Kerman's Bazaar has been made by one of the rulers of this city and due to its unique features in Iran, it is unique and of world renown.
 This Bazaar is considered to be the longest Iranian bazaar and was mainly built after the eighth century AH.
 The Bazaar of Kerman, also known as the Ganjalikhan bazaar, is one of the most important historical and commercial centers of Kerman, with more than 60% of its historical monuments.